dupunkto/oblikvo/README.md

 ## Design ideas

 This game was built as a project for computer science.
 Our aim was to push ourselves to see if we could defy all expectations and build a 3D multiplayer game :)

 We tried to build a game that we would like ourselves.
 That means pixelated retro graphics, fast pacing and multiplayer fun.
 It also means that the game should be simple and easy to understand for new players.
 The premise is simple: here's a laser gun, have fun!

 We might add multiple game modes later, but for now the only game mode will be "slash".
-In this gamemode the goal is to  get the most kills ("slashes") within a set timespan of about three minutes.
+In this game mode, the goal is to get the most kills ("slashes") within a set timespan of about three minutes.
 With one caveat however: every time you respawn, your stats get bumped a little bit; this way the power imbalance between new players and experienced players will be a little more fair, and hopefully it will make the game more fun.

 Matches are intentionally short and chaotic by design.
 Short matches make